thib1984/ytdlmusic/README.md

 cd ytdlmusic
 #work!
 pip3 install . #to build
-ytdlmusic "the beatles" "let it be"  #to retest
+ytdlmusic "Rexlambo" "Stay With Me"  #to retest
 ```

 ## FAQ